zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/create-shared-pvcs.md

 ---
 title: Create shared PVCs
 weight: 3
+keywords: portworx, container, kubernetes, storage, k8s, pv, persistent disk, pvc
+description: Learn how to use portworx shared volumes in your Kubernetes cluster.
 ---

 This document describes how to use portworx shared volumes in your Kubernetes cluster.